toaderflorin/eksia/_posts/2020-01-12-scaling-sql.markdown

 * Requests across shards can be batched.

-Regardless of how you're structuring your data, there's probably no escaping multi shard queries such as when you want to build a feed of the content your people you are following.
-You still want to limit the number of queries as much as possible, so it makes sense to create a list of shards for the people a user follows and then send requests in batches to each shard and order them on the client.
-If the data for one user is too big for one shard?
+What happens if the data for one user is too big for one shard or one node?
 In that case our sharding key would be a combination of the *user-id* and the *post-id*.
 Taking the user's location (country) into account when generating the shard key can also be helpful because it's likely that users from one country will mostly follow users from the same country so that helps with optimization.
-And of course analytics and reports shouldn't use live data, they should use some form of data warehouse or data lake.

 ## Using A Mixed Approach
 So far, projecting our data across the user dimension worked just fine, but what if we have a more complex system where this isn't as straightforward?
 Let's say we introduce one additional complication, that of social *groups* where users can post.